peremartra/Large-Language-Model-Notebooks-Course/README.md

 * Notebook: https://github.com/peremartra/Large-Language-Model-Notebooks-Course/blob/main/how-to-use-a-embedding-database-with-a-llm-from-hf.ipynb

 _____________
 The course will consist of a minimum of 12 articles.
-To stay updated on new articles, please consider following the repository or starring it.
+To stay updated on new articles, don't forget to follow the repository or starring it.
 This way, you'll receive notifications whenever new content is added.